Guidance

 1. Understand the requirements of the UK digital identity and attributes trust framework

-Before starting your application to join the register of digital identity and attribute services, you must ensure that you understand the requirements of the UK digital identity and attributes trust framework.
+Before you can apply to join the register, you must ensure that you understand the requirements of the UK digital identity and attributes trust framework, including any role types that could apply to your service.

 2. Get certified by a Conformity Assessment Body